changah-song/fluent-fable/frontend/README.md

 ## Done

 Learned So Far: PanResponder/Animated | Modal | Context | CORS (server) | Promise (async) | FastAPI

+- fixed synchronizing problem using a non-Promise hook from Reader library ✅
+    - ended using new useState to keep track of render and useEffect to fetch meta data when re-rendered.
+    - nice that the Reader component had a onReady parameter :)

 - implemented Epub reader and ability to do everything as before with the text :) yay for compartmentalization ✅